-If someone you care about suffered a brain injury as a result of an accident or a defective product in Las Vegas, we invite you to contact us for a free consultation.
+If someone you care about suffered a brain injury as a result of an accident or a defective product in Las Vegas, we invite you to contact our Las Vegas brain injury attorneys.

 Our compassionate Las Vegas accident and injury lawyers can help your loved one or you get your life back on track after a devastating brain injury.

 To schedule your free consultation, call us or fill out the form on this page.
 One of our Nevada injury lawyers will get back to you promptly to discuss your case and get you started getting the compensation you need and deserve.

 During your free consultation, one of our Las Vegas personal injury attorneys will go over the situation that led to your head injury.
 We will review your medical records, if you have them, or refer you to a doctor to get checked out.